-To install software onto a Windows Mobile powered device, you must connect the device to the office computer.
+To install software onto a mobile device, you must connect the device to the office computer.
 If the computer is running:

-- the Windows Vista or Windows 7 operating system, use the Windows Mobile Device Center to manage the connection. - the Windows XP operating system, use Microsoft ActiveSync technology to manage the connection.
+- the Windows Vista, Windows 7, 8, or 8.1 operating system, use the Windows Mobile Device Center to manage the connection. - the Windows XP operating system, use Microsoft ActiveSync technology to manage the connection.